 What happens to fat after liposuction?

-That said, deciding to have liposuction doesn't guarantee that you won't regain the weight you had sucked out.
-You now must deal with all the other fat cells you didn't have removed.
-Those little guys are just as willing to be pumped up as the ones you just got rid of.
-Even more concerning is that, because you've removed fat cells in a troublesome area of your body, if you tack on a few pounds they'll reappear somewhere you may not expect.
+That said, deciding to have liposuction doesn’t guarantee that you won’t regain the weight you had sucked out.
+You now must deal with all the other fat cells you didn’t have removed.
+Those little guys are just as willing to be plumped up as the ones you just got rid of.
+Even more concerning is that, because you’ve removed fat cells in a troublesome area of your body, they’ll reappear somewhere you may not expect if you tack on a few pounds.

 What happens to fat after CoolSculpting?